jdmamangun/DSFC12-S3G3/README.md

-**From Charts to Hearts: Using Data Science to Boost mrld's Spotify Presence**
+**from Charts to Hearts: using Data Science to Boost mrld's Spotify Presence**